imazen/reunion/readme.md

-# Reunion - Do your accounting in a single day
+# Reunion - do your accounting in a single day

-Reunion both a library and local webapp for repeatable accounting, expense categorization, and reporting.
+Reunion is both a library and webapp for repeatable accounting, expense categorization, and reporting.

-Produce tax expense reports with evidence already attached - eliminate audit anxiety.
+Eliminate audit anxiety &mdash; produce deduction reports with evidence already attached.

 All work is described in the form of input transaction files, override files, and logic rules.